-With the arrival of the OLED this year, what would win in a fight between Nintendo Switch OLED vs Nintendo Switch vs Nintendo Switch Lite?
+Now that there are three different types of the console on shelves, what would win in a fight between Nintendo Switch OLED vs Nintendo Switch vs Nintendo Switch Lite?
 Wait, no. That's not it.
 What we actually need to establish is which console you should pick up for the Black Friday Nintendo Switch deals this November.

 Because many of us will be hoping to put one of these consoles under the Christmas tree this Holiday season, getting to the bottom of the Nintendo Switch OLED vs Nintendo Switch vs Nintendo Switch Lite kerfuffle before Black Friday isn't a bad idea.
 Let's break it down, shall we?